VMOSModder/beautiful-ui/README.md

 This modification will also patch `ro.vmos.simplest.rom` to `false` to unlock full system interface user

+Thank [proVROM](https://youtu.be/eyn6cXRd79U) for this beautiful Flux UI theme

 ### Installation

 This is modification zip for VMOS Tools 1.27+